Rollins Pass: General information and seasonal recreation

-A vehicle has not followed the published Motor Vehicle Use Maps (MVUMs) and has parked inside of the Indian Peaks Wilderness area, where motorized vehicles are prohibited.
+A vehicle has not followed the published Motor Vehicle Use Maps (MVUMs) and has parked inside the Indian Peaks Wilderness area, where motorized vehicles are prohibited.
 Fines can be as much as $5,000.

 Rollins Pass is managed by the United States Forest Service as a recreational location and can be accessed from roads on both west and east sides; however, no motorized route connects across the Continental Divide.
 The entire road is unpaved (dirt and rock), has no guardrails, and has a speed limit of 20 mph.
 Current-year Motor Vehicle Use Maps (MVUMs) should be reviewed to determine which trails and roads are open to vehicles.
-Violators are subject to fines up to $5,000—"regardless of the presence or absence of signs" and operating a vehicle in wilderness areas is prohibited.
+Violators are subject to fines up to $5,000—"regardless of the presence or absence of signs"—and operating a vehicle in wilderness areas is prohibited.
 Buck and rail fences have been placed at select areas on the pass to indicate routes or areas closed to motor vehicles.

-There are no facilities, shops, restrooms, call boxes, water fountains, trash receptacles, nor shelters located on either side of the pass.
-The only exception is the Årestua Hut, located on the northern side of Guinn Mountain at 11,000 ft on the east side of Rollins Pass.
-The small hut was constructed years ago and is open year-round.
+There are no facilities, shops, restrooms, call boxes, water fountains, trash receptacles, or shelters located on either side of the pass, except for the Årestua Hut, located on the northern side of Guinn Mountain at 11,000 ft on the east side of Rollins Pass.
+The small hut was constructed in 1969 and is open year-round.
 A series of hand-constructed stone windbreaks exist above timberline north of Needle's Eye Tunnel—these structures date to the railroad era on Rollins Pass and are not prehistoric.
 These windbreaks currently lack upper coverings or roofs and serve only as aerodynamic dampeners for wind and wind gusts.